NodeRedis/node-redis-parser/README.md

 ### Error classes

+* `RedisError` sub class of Error
-All errors returned by the parser are of the class `ReplyError` that is a sub class of `RedisError`.
+* `ReplyError` sub class of RedisError
+* `ParserError` sub class of RedisError

+All Redis errors will be returned as `ReplyErrors` while a parser error is returned as `ParserError`.
-Both types are exported by the parser.
+All error classes are exported by the parser.

 ### Example